 This first attempted DIY version begins with a 31X31 repeat.
 The odd number allows for a corner-to-corner start.
 The lines are drawn using the straight line tool, with pencil size alternating between one and 2 pixels Using mirror X-1, Y -1 to 61X61 trimming by a single pixel and width and height for routine tiling avoids lots of doubled pixels.
 The final repeat, with small single pixels placement edits, is now 60X60 repeated in height only it could be used for perhaps a scarf, with or without solid borders at the bottom, top, and sides.
 Drawn in repeat X3 in both X and Y directions it produces a 180X180 file large enough for a blanket, with a bit of wiggle room to add a narrow solid color frame if desired.
 The design may be knit as fair isle for a quick initial test or for a final piece since the floats are all very short or knit as DBJ to produce a no-roll final fabric without floats.

 In this test, softly spun rayon and heathery wool were used, resulting in a surprising color mix when compared to their original colors.
 There were a few spots where the rayon fiber split and knit with the contrast.
 The end needle selection was off, so there are tiny eyelets in some places where the contrast was not knit on the side edge, and the fabric separates a bit.
 A variation for a different vertical repeat can easily be isolated from tiled drawings.
 This additional sample was also knit as a fair isle, with end needle selection on.
 Suitable for punchcard knitting: a 12-stitch simple geometric repeat visualized X12 modified using drawing X12 in random repeat for electronic machines.
-An 18-stitch repeat visualized X 9 modified using random A 24-stitch repeat accomplishes an illusion, if only it would work for creating origami-style pleats!
+An 18-stitch repeat visualized X 9 modified using random A 24-stitch repeat accomplishes an optical illusion of sorts.
+If only it would work for creating origami-style pleats!